This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Due to the limited daylight hours in winter, my Lake Bled day trip was quite short.
 But if you’re visiting in summer, you’d have a lot more time to do a lot more things.
 This includes going on a hike, visiting Bled Castle and of course, getting a boat to Bled Island.
 I’m obviously very happy with what I did during my day trip, but there are so many options for things to do in Lake Bled.

 I hope this helps you in planning your own Lake Bled day trip from Ljubljana.
-But I meant it when I say it was a highlight of my trip around the UK and Europe.
+But I mean it when I say it was a highlight of my trip around the UK and Europe.
 I highly recommend visiting Slovenia.